gotonode/compress/DEFINITION.md

 #### Algorithms

-I'll be doing a comparison between the **Huffman coding** and **LZW coding** algorithms.
+I'll be doing a comparison between the **Huffman coding** and **LZW** algorithms.
 Both are used to compress data in a lossless fashion.
 A lossless compression means that no data is lost in the compression/decompression process.

 #### The problem